Tips for Traveling with a Lap Infant

 GATE CHECK YOUR CAR SEAT + STROLLER

-Controversial in the world of traveling parents but let me tell you why I recommend gate checking these items over checking them at the ticket counter when you get to the airport.
-Not only will keeping them with you make navigating the airport with all of your other belongings easier, it also means fewer opportunities for your car seat + stroller to be mishandled and broken.
+Controversial in the world of traveling parents but let me tell you why I recommend gate-checking these items over checking them at the ticket counter when you get to the airport.
+Not only will keeping them with you make navigating the airport with all of your other belongings easier, but it also means fewer opportunities for your car seat + stroller to be mishandled and broken.

 If you’re able to, I recommend investing in a car seat/stroller combo.
 Being able to lock your car seat into your stroller eliminates the stress of juggling both a car seat and stroller along with all your other things through the airport!
 Bonus tip: look for a stroller with a basket underneath for an easy place to throw your diaper bag!
 You can then gate check your car seat + stroller (for free) to pick them up planeside at your destination.